manaia-2022/patch/README.md

 # clone to your local machine
 cd patch
 npm install
-npm run db:reset # will run migrations and seeds npm run dev
+npm run db:reset:dev # will run migrations and seeds npm run dev

 # you can find the server running on http://localhost:3000